-They are drought-tolerant, love the sun, and can be grown as far north as zone three.
+They are drought-tolerant, love the sun, and can be grown as far north as zone 3.
 They also do well in windy areas, despite their height.
 Another great thing about purple cone flower is that they make for a great centerpiece as freshly cut flowers.

 Believe it or not, chives also attract butterflies—at least, the flower of the plant does.
 Chives start growing very early in the season, even if there is snow on the ground.
-Their spiky tendrils produce a round lilac-colored blossom that lasts for a couple weeks.
-Here again, be sure to cut off the heads of the plants before they go to seed, or you will have chives all over the place as they easily seed themselves, while the mother plant grows bigger year after year.
+Their spiky tendrils produce a round lilac-colored blossom that lasts for a couple of weeks.
+Here again, be sure to cut off the heads of the plants before they go to seed, or you will have chives all over the place as they easily seed themselves while the mother plant grows bigger year after year.

 It's nice to have a plant that can feed both butterflies and humans.
 Chives come in either the traditional onion flavor or in a garlic version.
-As opposed to the onion flavor referenced above, the garlic version has white blooms, with the head of the bloom flat and about 2-3 inches in diameter.
+As opposed to the onion flavor referenced above, the garlic version has white blooms, with the head of the bloom flat and about 2 to 3 inches in diameter.
 You can use both species as a garnish or to flavor your own food.

-The onion-y chives bloom earlier in spring than purple cone flower or the butterfly bush.
+The onion chives bloom earlier in spring than purple cone flower or the butterfly bush.
 Given that fact, you will be able to feed the butterflies for longer periods of time.
 Garlic chives blossom near fall, so with a little luck, you can feed the butterflies all season long.